-This is an extremely common misconception, and in short, the answer is no. (Check out one of our students success stories here) The only way to even get certified is to just get started and demonstrate a serious commitment to your side-hustle for approximately 3 years (which ironically, doesn’t take a certification to be able to do… but it WILL take a lot of know-how on the sales side to reach your 1500 paid hours.)
+This is an extremely common misconception, and in short, the answer is no. (Check out one of our students success stories here) The only way to even get professionally certified is to just get started and demonstrate a serious commitment to your side-hustle for approximately 3 years (which ironically, doesn’t take a certification to be able to do… but it WILL take a lot of know-how on the sales side to reach your 1500 paid hours.)

 Have you already launched your pro organizing biz?
 How important is being a CPO to you?
 Do your clients ever ask you about this?
 Let me know in the comments!
 I’m super curious to hear what you’ve decided is best for your brand.